 - Project – this is the activity you do to accomplish the goals.

-- Examples of a project include an event (or series of events), provision of training, counselling,provision of facilities, etc,.
+- Examples of a project include an event (or series of events), providing training, counselling, venue hire, accessing items or services, etc,.

 - Outputs – the direct results of the project on beneficiaries.

-- For example, the number of people who have attended an event, their demographics or diversity, achieved a particular qualification, received services/help, etc.
+- For example, the number of people who have attended an event, who they are (e.g. gender, ethinicity, religion, sexual orientation, experiences of deprivation), number of people who have achieved a particular qualification, received services/help, etc.

-- Outcomes – are generally changes in people, the environment, or the community (beneficiaries), that directly result from the activities.
+- Outcomes – are generally changes in people, the environment, or the community (beneficiaries), that directly result from the activities or project.

 - For example, this might be becoming more employable, food & shelter for the homeless, increased attendance at youth centres for young people, ethnic interaction events, etc.